 I came up with a lot of excuses to stop, some of them to be honest were even funny and slightly ridiculous.
 I started contemplating those excuses and realized that I was trying hard to make more sense out of them and persuade myself.
 When things are getting more challenging we are looking for an easy way out, consciously or not.

-I had to laugh out loud when I caught myself thinking that stopping was not really quitting, but simply making a new decision.
-I tried hard to believe that, but deep inside I knew it was a lie.
+I laughed out loud when I caught myself thinking that stopping was not really quitting, but simply making a new decision.
+Deep inside I knew it was a lie.

-I kept on going because I know that the people who will succeed in life are the ones who push through when it’s getting tough.
+The people who will succeed in life are the ones who push through when it’s getting tough.
+So I kept going.
 The fulfilled people are those who understood that an obstacle is temporary.
 The happy people are those who didn’t let themselves down when they wanted to quit.

 I ran the 10 miles in 78 minutes.
 It was hard, it was rewarding and a lesson that will shape the rest of my life.